LizzyonGit/sotis-lifecoach/README.md

 ### Features left to implement

-- Video recordings (short parts) of sessions added to the page What I offer,
+- Video recordings (short parts) of sessions added to the page **What I offer**.
-- A possibility to sign up for a newsletter, where Sotis gives life coach tips for example,
+- A possibility to sign up for a newsletter, where Sotis gives life coach tips for example.
-- A separate page with life coach tips,
+- A separate page with life coach tips.
-- A more dynamic booking form that is connected to a real calendar, so that people can only book available times and don't need to wait for a manual booking confirmation, possibly also payment options,
+- A more dynamic booking form that is connected to a real calendar, so that people can only book available times and don't need to wait for a manual booking confirmation, possibly also payment options.
-- A testimonials section with small profile pictures, and possibly several testimonials at once for large screens,
+- A testimonials section with small profile pictures, and possibly several testimonials at once for large screens.
-- When you click the Book now button on each card on the page What I offer, and you arrive at the Book page, the equivalent session type should be selected in the form.
+- When you click the **Book now** button on each card on the page **What I offer**, and you arrive at the **Book** page, the equivalent session type should be selected in the form.

 ## Testing